WasmEdge/docs/docs/contribute/plugin/intro.md

 Loadable plugins are standalone shared libraries (`.so`/`.dylib`/`.dll` files) that can be loaded by the WasmEdge runtime environment at runtime.
 These plugins can provide additional functionality to the WasmEdge runtime environment, such as new modules that can be imported by WebAssembly modules.

-To create a loadable plugin for WasmEdge, developers can use the WasmEdge Plugin SDK, which provides a set of Rust or C/C++ APIs for creating and registering plugins.
+To create a loadable plugin for WasmEdge, developers can use the WasmEdge Plugin SDK, which provides a set of Rust, C and C++ APIs for creating and registering plugins.
 The SDK also includes [example code](https://github.com/WasmEdge/WasmEdge/tree/master/examples/plugin/get-string) that demonstrates how to create a simple plugin that returns a string.

 Once a loadable plugin has been created, it can be loaded by the WasmEdge runtime environment using the WasmEdge_LoadWasmFromFile or WasmEdge_LoadWasmFromBuffer API.
 The plugin can then be used to provide functionality to WebAssembly modules, such as access to system resources or specialized hardware.